 4. We signed-up to believe that “God so loved the world” that he wants everyone to have a chance to know his love and forgiveness in Christ.
 This includes criminals, their victims, those who have different beliefs, politics, skin color, income, sexual preference, or citizenship status: John 3:16

 5. We surrendered the right to step back and let God do the work of the above-mentioned belief while we look grudgingly on with folded hands.
-We agreed to join him in the effort: Matthew 28:16-20
+On the contrary, we agreed to roll up our sleeves and join him in the effort: Matthew 28:16-20

 6. We signed-up to do the things Jesus did, not just talk about them: James 2:14-26